Gunnhildurkatrin/DisneyVillains/content/post/disneyvillains.md

 ## Motivation

 When thinking of Disney films, most people feel a rush of nostalgia, as if they were watching one of those films with a bowl of cereal on a Sunday morning.
-Everybody has their favourite characters and that one villain that they were a little bit afraid off.
+Everybody has their favourite character and that one villain that they were a little bit afraid off.
 In this project, the villains of Disney, will be explored further and hopefully seen in a new light.

 ## Dataset